novaphotos/nova-android-sdk/README.md

 This library hides the complexities of the BluetoothLE discovery and communication, making it simple to interface with a Nova device to add flash capabilities to your application.

+This repository contains two projects:

+*   `library`: The core API for interacting with Nova.
+This is designed to be embedded in other camera apps.
+*   `camera-app`: The standalone Nova camera app.
+This is a reference application for the library.

 Usage
 -----